Moving Target, Part II

 092-1106, Tarn, Elanapolis, The Victorious Hotel

-“What’s the prognosis, Your Grace?” asked Diana.
+“What’s the prognosis, Your Lordship?” asked Diana.
 She was holding a piece of gauze to the outer knuckles of her right hand.

 “Not to get in a fistfight with you,” Harper said as he looked over his patient.
 “Other than losing a couple of teeth and having a hell of headache when he wakes up, he should recover everything but his pride.”
 He looked up at her.
 “Somebody mind telling me who he is?”